DevStudio-AI/autonomous-software-debugging-benchmarks/README.md

 ---

-*This suite is maintained as part of the VybeCoder project but is designed for general use in evaluating any agentic debugging system.*
+*This suite is designed for general use in evaluating any autonomous debugging system.*